 According to AppsFlyer's Performance Index, Google has maintained its position as the top-ranked media source for Android volume globally for six consecutive indexing periods, while also climbing in iOS rankings post-ATT due to its first-party data advantages across Search, YouTube, and Play Store.

-This shift is driven by improved signal fidelity: Google's server-to-server integration with MMPs like Adjust and AppsFlyer now passes revenue events with less than 2-hour latency for 90%+ of postbacks, making real-time revenue optimization viable.
+This shift is driven by improved signal fidelity: Google's server-to-server integration with MMPs like Adjust and AppsFlyer has meaningfully improved revenue event reporting latency, making real-time revenue optimization increasingly viable.

 Industry data suggests that tROAS campaigns deliver significantly higher Day 30 ROAS on average compared to tCPI for eCommerce and subscription apps, though they require significantly more patience during the learning phase (14-21 days versus 3-5 days).